 Something to keep in mind is that while most officials at the Bürgeramt speak perfect English, they’ll resent the fact that you don’t speak German.
 Bring all the documents you need already filled out, and be as nice as possible.
 If you can bring a friend that speaks German, you’ll have a much easier time here.

 Of all of the required documents, the most confusing one is the “Foreign travellers’ health insurance that is valid for one year”.
 In the eyes of the German bureaucracy, not all travel insurances are created equal.

-One more tip: buy your insurance a few days before your appointment date, as it can take a day or two for the documents to arrive in your email inbox.
+Make sure to organize your insurance a few days before your appointment date, as it can take some time for the documents to arrive.
 I’ve had friends who have missed their appointments after getting their insurance at the last minute.